uw-mrtud/foray/book/src/interface.md

-# The Interaface
+# The Interface
 ## Network

 On the right is your network.

 Controls: